 Replacement UPVC Door panels and Cat flaps

-If you have just moved to a new property and require a cat flaps removed and to be replaced with a UPVC Door panels then call The Window Wizard.
+Have just moved to a new property and require a cat flaps removed and to be replaced with a UPVC Door panels?
+Then call The Window Wizard.

-The removal of existing cat flap and installation of new UPVC door panels can be supplied and fitted in one trip as we carry stock of the different size panels and thicknesses.
+The removal of existing cat flap and installation of new UPVC door panels can be supplied and fitted in one trip.
+We carry stock of the different size panels and thicknesses.

 - High impact and chemical resistance

 Likewise if you have a flat panel which has been damaged during a burglary?
 Or a double glazed glass sealed unit you would like replaced in your UPVC front door?
 Then we are happy to supply and fit the panel for you in one trip.